Medically reviewed by Drugs.com. Last updated on Apr 1, 2021.

 Preparation of Extemporaneous Oral Solution

-Sotalol Syrup 5 mg/mL can be compounded using Simple Syrup containing 0.1% sodium benzoate (Syrup, NF) available from Humco Laboratories as follows:
+Sotalol hydrochloride Syrup 5 mg/mL can be compounded using Simple Syrup containing 0.1% sodium benzoate (Syrup, NF) as follows:

 - Measure 120 mL of Simple Syrup.

-- Add five (5) Sorine® (Sotalol HCl) Tablets 120 mg to the bottle.
+- Add five (5) Sorine (sotalol hydrochloride) 120 mg tablets to the bottle.
 These tablets are added intact; it is not necessary to crush the tablets.
-NOTE: The addition of the tablets can also be done first.
+The addition of the tablets can also be done first.
 The tablets can also be crushed if preferred.
 If the tablets are crushed, care should be taken to transfer the entire quantity of tablet powder into the bottle containing the syrup.

 - Shake the bottle to wet the entire surface of the tablets.
 If the tablets have been crushed, shake the bottle until the endpoint is achieved.